-The Yellowstone National Park is persuccessful wild-animal refuge in the world.
+The Yellowstone National Park is perhaps the largest and certainly the most successful wild-animal refuge in the world.
 For this reason it offers an exceptional field for nature study.

 Wild animals have been increasing very rapidly because they have been carefully protected.
 Hunting is prohibited, except with a camera, and this is encouraged.
 Besides many bears and buffalo, there are antelope, mountain sheep, whitetail and mule deer, and elk.
 These animals are harmless when no attempt is made to annoy or interfere with them.
 They may not always be seen by the visitors in the automobiles which travel the main highways daily during the season, but the quiet watcher on the nearby trails may often see deer, bear, elk and antelope, and he may even see mountain sheep, moose, and the buffalo by journeying on foot or by horseback near their retreats.